agrc/gis.utah.gov/about/policy/sgid/index.md

 ### SGID Index Qualifications
 {: .text-left}

-These criteria apply to all datasets added to the SGID Index and not anywhere else in the SGID (for example, download links hosted on an entity's own server).
+These criteria apply to all datasets added only to the [SGID Index]({% link sgid/index.html %}#sgid-index) and not anywhere else in the SGID (for example, download links for resources hosted on an entity's own server).

 - Datasets should be **publicly available** without requiring a login.
   - We may add references to datasets that are restricted due to safety or security concerns as a way to raise awareness that the datasets exist but are restricted.
 - Dataset links should be **stable** and maintained for the forseeable future.
-We do not want to be constantly updating the Index due to dead links.
+Frequently changing links are difficult to maintain, and dead or out-of-date links damage our collective credibility and the public's confidence in our data.

 ### SGID Open Data Qualifications
 {: .text-left}

+These criteria apply to ArcGIS Online items shared through the [SGID Open Data site](https://opendata.gis.utah.gov).

 - Datasets must be **publicly available** without an ArcGIS login.
 - Datasets should have a **stable schema**.
 Clients might be using the services directly, and deleting or renaming fields can break pop-ups, definition queries, and other schema-dependent actions.
-  - Adding new fields is generally ok.
+  - Just adding new fields is generally ok.
 - All datasets from a single entity must be shared from the same **ArcGIS Online user** OR have a custom and consistent organization name specified in the ArcGIS Online item metadata as described in the "Source" note in the [SGID Open Data  sharing process]({% link sharing/open-data/index.md %}).
 - Datasets must define the following metadata items in the ArcGIS Online item:
   - The **title** should include "Utah" if the rest of the title is not immediately and uniquely identifiable as a Utah dataset.